 In the summer, if your timings allow, it’s possible to wander around this fortress of art on Wednesdays and Fridays until 9:45 p.m.
-Before you enter the Louvre, consider refreshing your artistic taste buds with a wander around the Jardin des Tuileries next door.
+Before you enter this French landmark, consider refreshing your artistic taste buds with a wander around the Jardin des Tuileries next door.

 The gardens act as an outdoor sculpture park, open until 9 p.m. in the summer.
 As the sunset ebbs from the sky and the glass pyramid of the adjacent Louvre glows with light, you’ll spot a number of important works such as Auguste Rodin’s The Kiss or, rather more easy to spot in the gloaming, The Handsome Costumed Man by Jean Dubuffet.